HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 ## Performance comparison between picture resolutions

+Video resolution can have a major impact on encoding speed and file size.

 A video’s resolution is its width and height in pixels, or individual points on a display.
 HandBrake includes official `Presets` targeting multiple standard picture resolutions, such as 2160p UHD 4K, 1080p Full HD, 720p HD, and 576p/480p SD, as well as certain intermediate resolutions.

 Resolution is calculated in two dimensions (width and height).
 For example, 1080p High Definition video is 1920 pixels wide and 1080 pixels tall, sometimes expressed as 1920x1080.
 By multiplying these figures, we can calculate how many pixels each video frame comprises.

-1920 times 1080 is 2,073,600 pixels, or about 2 megapixels.
+1920 multiplied by 1080 is 2,073,600 pixels, or about 2 megapixels.

 Compared to 480p Standard Definition video (720x480), which is 345,600 pixels or about 0.35 megapixels, 1080p is approximately six times more detailed.
-This requires more computation to encode and larger file sizes to store all the extra information.

-From this, we can assume that encoding a High Definition Blu-ray video in its original resolution will require more encoding time and create a larger file than encoding a Standard Definition DVD video.
+From this, we can infer the additional computation encoding a High Definition Blu-ray video in its original resolution will require longer encoding times and create larger file sizes to store all the extra information compared to encoding a Standard Definition DVD video.

-Here, we’ve encoded the same high quality 2160p 4K video source in six different output resolutions using the x265 video encoder with the medium encoder preset.
+Here, we’ve encoded the same high quality 2160p 4K video `Source` in six different output resolutions using the x265 video encoder’s medium encoder preset.

 The following results were produced using a PC equipped with an Intel Xeon E5-2699 v4 CPU with 22 cores and 44 threads running at a sustained turbo between 2.6-2.8 GHz, 32 GB memory, and Windows 10 Professional.